 The Recovery Specialist curriculum is for individuals who are seeking the Certified Recovery Specialist (CRS), Certified Family Recovery Specialist (CFRS) or the Certified Recovery Specialist Supervisor (CRSS) credentials.
-According to the Pennsylvania Certification Board (PCB), the Recovery Specialist is an individual with personal, lived experience of their own recovery.
+According to the

 The Recovery Specialist is a role model, mentor, advocate, and motivator.
 Recovery Specialists advocate for the individual, the recovery system, recovery-oriented services and assist to identify and reduce stigma.
 They advocate to eliminate barriers, increase natural supports and build community.

 The Recovery Specialist program is offered on campus on Saturdays each Fall and Spring.

 Villanova's Addiction Studies program provides substance use disorder specific education for professionals interested in the subject or seeking a certification.
 Courses within this program can be applied to a variety of Pennsylvania Certification Board (PCB) and Delaware Certification Board (DCB) certifications.
 Students can choose to take individual courses or the full certificate.
 Individual courses in the program include Addiction Counseling, Ethical Decision Making, and Relapse Prevention.